 Oculus has introduced beta support for DLC (downloadable content) for its Mobile VR platform, allowing developers to be able to now offer new content in the form of free or paid DLC for games and applications that already exist on the mobile store for the Oculus Go and Samsung Gear VR, with Rift support expected to arrive in the near future.

-With the addition of DLC support, this not only opens up an opportunity for developers to further expand their existing titles with fresh new content, but also provides devs with a way to generate a new revenue stream on the platform.
+The addition of DLC support, not only opens up an opportunity for developers to further expand their existing titles with fresh new content, but also provides devs with a way to generate a new revenue stream on the platform.

 “Whether you’re introducing an extra character, a new level in a game, additional images and media files, or new chapters, DLC support will enable larger application sizes and additional revenue from your application after it has been purchased,” the company said in a developer blog post.